Disability Inclusion

 Disability Royal Commission

-On May 21, Moderator Rev Denise Liersch released a pastoral letter highlighting the Church’s response to the federal Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
+In 2020 Moderator Rev Denise Liersch released a pastoral letter highlighting the Church’s response to the federal Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (DRC)

-The Assembly has established a national Task Group, with each Synod required to coordinate a response.
-The Synod of Victoria and Tasmania’s Task Group includes representatives from congregations, Uniting VicTas, schools liaison and relevant Synod staff.
+The Assembly established a national Task Group, with each Synod required to coordinate a response.
+The Synod of Victoria and Tasmania’s Task Group included representatives from congregations, Uniting VicTas, schools liaison and relevant Synod staff.

 Mental Health